 Maine’s Coast and Lighthouses

-Did you know Maine has the longest coastline in the lower 48?
+Did you know Maine’s Coast is the longest in the lower 48?
 Yup!
-At 3,478 miles, it even beats out California at 3,427 miles.
+At 3,478 miles, it beats out California at 3,427 miles.
 Add in the 4000+ islands and you get over 5,000 miles of coastline!
 That’s a lot of beautiful beaches, cliffs and vistas!

-Sprinkled along the coastline are 65 historical lighthouses.
+Sprinkled along the Maine Coast are 65 historical lighthouses.
 Here are some of our favorites we visit on our Maine tour in September.

 Portland Head Light: